Belle Vue (Doncaster): Keepmoat Stadium and Belle Vue closes

-Demolition
+Gas explosion and demolition

-In the early hours of Wednesday 7 February 2007, local residents near the stadium described a sound "like a bomb going off".
-The impact of the blast left more than half of the Main Stand obliterated and much of the roof in pieces.
+In the early hours of 7 February 2007, local residents near the stadium described a sound "like a bomb going off", later determined to be a gas explosion.
+The impact of the blast destroyed most of the Main Stand.
 Two people at the scene received hospital treatment for injuries sustained in the explosion, one of whom had to be transferred to a specialist burns unit in Nottingham, while one lane of Bawtry Road had to be closed for two hours because of scattered debris and the risk of further explosions.

 Following the explosion, demolition of the stadium was rapidly sped up.
 For a long time after its demolition, areas of terrace were still identifiable and large sections of the pitch remained.
 Floodlights, executive boxes, turnstiles, snack bars and offices were all removed or destroyed, along with the ground's club house, the Rovers' Return.

 The site was patrolled by security following the explosion and was fenced off whilst demolition work was undertaken.

 The whole area has now been redeveloped as a housing estate with virtually all traces of the old stadium now removed.